IT professionals on the market

 IT industry market share: 4% of GDP, 1.3% share in employment, 5,600 IT companies, ca. 200,000 IT specialists

-Ukraine is systematically gaining weight as a go-to CEE IT outsourcing destination, mainly due to two dominant factors – a vast tech talent pool combined with low labor costs.
+Ukraine is systematically gaining weight as a go-to Central & East Europe IT outsourcing destination, mainly due to two dominant factors – a vast tech talent pool combined with low labor costs.
 The largest by size and population of the four discussed countries, the country has a vibrant tech community actively engaged in regular meetups, seminars, and conferences.

 The Ukrainian ICT market, comprising over 5,600 companies, is the third-largest exporter of services in the country.
 60% out of 200,000 software specialists work in outsourcing businesses.
 The gigantic pool of IT professionals is regularly expanding as, each year, about 20,000 tech students graduate from Ukrainian universities.